Nquan0207/ML_PseudoPharma/README.md

 ## Description
 This repository contains the implementation of a machine learning pipeline, covering data preprocessing, model training, and evaluation.

 In this repository, there are three machine learning implemented models: Decision Tree, Neural Netowrk (MLP Approach), Naive Bayes with Genetic Algorithm Optimizer, and Bayesian Network.

+For more informations, we have the report *"Machine_Learning_report.pdf"* which records our discussion on deeper insight of the models.

 ## Repository Structure